 We tend to think of presentations as our chance to speak to an audience.
-In reality, some of the best presentations I've attended ended with a "question and answer" (Q&A) session where the audience can ask the speaker questions.
+Some of the best presentations I've attended ended with a "question and answer" (Q&A) session where the audience can ask the speaker questions.

-In Microsoft PowerPoint, you can build slides that facilitate the Q&A portion of your presentation.
-A well-designed slide may lead the audience to ask an interesting question.
+In Microsoft PowerPoint, you can build slides that facilitate the Q&A part of your presentation.
+A well-designed Q&A slide may lead the audience to ask an interesting question.

 In this tutorial, I'll teach you to end your presentation by interacting with your audience.
 We'll work on designing a questions slide in PowerPoint.
-You'll learn how to solicit questions from the audience and answer them confidently.
+You'll learn how to ask for questions from the audience and answer them confidently.

 How to Ask for Questions and Spark Audience Participation